Religious nonmedical health care institution items & services

 - You get the care from a Medicare-certified religious nonmedical health care institution.

-- The religious nonmedical health care institution Utilization Review Committee agrees that you would require hospital or SNF care if you weren’t in the institution.
+- The Utilization Review Committee at the religious non-medical health care institution agrees that you would require hospital or SNF care if you weren’t in the institution.

 - You've filed a written election with Medicare that states: